maxfahl/ng2-slide-down/README.md

 # ng2-slide-down

-`ng2-slide-down` is a simple and extremely lightweight angular 2+ module providing slide down functionality in the package of a directive.
+`ng2-slide-down` is a simple and extremely lightweight angular 2+ module providing slide down functionality in the form of a directive.

 ## Features

-- Customizable animation duration
+- Animation can be turned off
-- Customizable animation easing
+- Animation duration is customizable
-- Optional animation
+- Animation ease function is customizable
 - Outputs for when the slide animation starts and ends
-- AoT compilable
+- AoT compatible

 ## Installation
 To use `ng2-slide-down` in your project install it via [npm](https://www.npmjs.com/package/ng2-slide-down):